designstem/projects/rgblamp/step3_engineering.md

 #### 🤔 Think

-How red, green and blue lights added together in various ways to reproduce a broad array of colors?
+How do red, green and blue lights added together in various ways reproduce a broad array of colors?

 #### 🎛️ Play

+Play with the following e-tools to find out:
-Play with <a class="tertiary" href="https://designstem.github.io/scenarios/rgblamp_vision/labs.html">RBG virtual lab</a> and <a class="tertiary" href="https://designstem.github.io/scenarios/rgblamp_vision/mixing/index.html">RBG color mixing</a>
+<a class="tertiary" href="https://designstem.github.io/scenarios/rgblamp_vision/labs.html">RBG virtual lab</a>
+<a class="tertiary" href="https://designstem.github.io/scenarios/rgblamp_vision/mixing/index.html">RBG color mixing</a>

 #### 🤔 Think

-Which colours will you able to obtain?
+Which colours will you be able to obtain?

 -